 Applying for Indigenous Student Admission

-Where necessary, the Indigenous Admissions Subcommittee will review Indigenous prospective student applications.
-The Subcommittee includes members of the law faculty who are Indigenous or have expertise in Indigenous law, Indigenous legal professionals, Indigenous community members and elders.
+Where necessary, the Indigenous Admissions Committee will review prospective Indigenous student applications.
+The Committee has historically included members of the law faculty who are Indigenous or have expertise in Indigenous law, Indigenous legal professionals, community members, and Elders.

-You must submit documentation to verify your Indigenous identity by emailing a photocopy of your Native, Inuit, or Métis status card to email@example.com no later than February 15.
+You must submit documentation to verify your Indigenous identity by emailing proof of Indigenous heritage to firstname.lastname@example.org no later that February 15.
 We recommend sending your documentation early in the application cycle, as applications may be assessed prior to February 15.
 The Faculty follows the University of Calgary’s documentation for verifying Indigenous status.

 If you need help determining an alternative way of verifying your Indigenous identity, please contact Writing Symbols Lodge.